starlake-ai/starlake/docs/user/howto/load.rst

    name, "Field name as specified in the header.
-If no header is present, this willthe field name in the ingested dataset." type, Type as defined in the Type Rules section above. required, Can this field be empty ? privacy, "How should this field be altered during parsing." rename, "When header is present in DSV files, this is the new field name in the ingested dataset" metricType, "When statistics generation is requested, should this field be treated as continous, discrete or text value ?
-Valid values are CONTINUOUS, DISCRETE, TEXT, NONE" array, "true when this attribute is an array, false by default"
+If no header is present, this willthe field name in the ingested dataset." type, Type as defined in the Type Rules section above. required, Can this field be empty ? privacy, "How should this field be altered during parsing.
+May be used to transform the output value." rename, "When header is present in DSV files, this is the new field name in the ingested dataset" metricType, "When statistics generation is requested, should this field be treated as continuous, discrete or text value ?
+Valid values are CONTINUOUS, DISCRETE, TEXT, NONE" array, "true when this attribute is an array, false by default" script, "Allows you to add a new field computed from a UDF or a Spark SQL built-in standard function"

 Privacy Strategy
 ~~~~~~~~~~~~~~~~

-Default valid values are NONE, HIDE, MD5, SHA1, SHA256, SHA512, AES(not impemented).
+Default valid values are NONE, HIDE, MD5, SHA1, SHA256, SHA512, AES(not implemented).
 Custom values may also be defined by adding a new privacy option in the application.conf.
 The default reference.conf file defines the following valid privacy
 strategies: